emiledelmas/LOLSmartPing/README.md

 ## Installation

+On [https://chrome.google.com/webstore/detail/lol-smart-ping/edfckebeghmfpiokhibgknogjcikfebc?hl=fr](Chrome Web Store), just click on "Add to Chrome".

+Or via the source code for dev:

 1. Download the .zip,
 2. Extract the folder somewhere,
 3. Go to the extension manager of your browser,